 3. “I know this relationship isn’t great, but it’s better than being alone.”
 People convince themselves there’s no downside to staying with the wrong person until the right one comes along, but the risks are actually huge.
 There’s the risk of becoming so comfortable with the wrong person that you stay in a mediocre dating relationship, which could lead to a mediocre marriage.
 There’s also the risk that, being preoccupied with a mismatch, you’ll miss out on the right match.

 5. “If I ignore this red flag, it’ll go away or change.”
-Sure, and that grinding noise coming from your car will also disappear if you pretend it’s not there.
+Sure, and that grinding noise coming from your car will also disappear if you pretend it’s not there!
 Unfortunately not.
 If you have nagging concerns about someone you’re dating, ignoring them only delays the inevitable.
 Convincing yourself otherwise is a sure path to disappointment and even heartache.
 You might end up wasting months and even years with the wrong person, missing out on better prospects in the process.

 Recognizing and rejecting lies is a critical step in wise dating.
 By telling yourself the truth, you’ll be equipped and empowered to find a loving relationship.
+I wish you all the best in your search.